tuxtof/SE-Training-Automation-Calm/prism_central/prism_central_setup.rst

 In this section we will enable the Apps tab (Calm) of Prism Central

-1. Go to Gear --> Enable App Management
-2. Check the box for **Enable App Management**
+1. Check the box for **Enable App Management**
-3. Verify the box is checked for **Enable Nutanix Seeded Blueprints**
+2. Verify the box is checked for **Enable Nutanix Seeded Blueprints**
-4. Click **Save**
+3. Click **Next**
-5. Monitor Recent Tasks, and watch for the "Volume Group", "Volume Disk", and "Batch Configure" Tasks to complete
+4. Monitor Recent Tasks, and watch for the "Volume Group", "Volume Disk", and "Batch Configure" Tasks to complete
-6. Click on the **Apps** Tab in the Top Navigation Ribbon
+5. Click on the **Apps** Tab in the Top Navigation Ribbon
-7. If you see the Calm UI you are done
+6. If you see the Calm UI you are done

 **Step 5 — Create Project for use in Calm**